esmBot/esmBot/docs/setup.md

 [libvips](https://github.com/libvips/libvips) is the core of esmBot's image processing commands.
 The latest version (8.13.0) is recommended because it contains fixes to GIF handling and support for the freeze command; however, this version isn't packaged for most distros yet.
 To fix this, you'll need to build libvips from source.

 !!! note
-    Alpine and Arch users can skip this step, since both distros now have 8.13.0 packaged.
+    Alpine, Arch, and RHEL **(not Fedora!)** users can skip this step, since these distros now have 8.13.0 packaged.

 First, download the source and move into it:
 ```sh